 Late assignments: Assignments are due on the day noted on the course schedule and in the Canvas calendar.
 All work will be submitted through Canvas.
-Late work will be accepted for the SARs and essays (not for quizzes or the final research paper), but will lose 5% for each day late, including weekends.
+Late work will be accepted for the SARs and essays (not for quizzes, the annotated bibliography, or the final research paper), but will lose 5% for each day late, including weekends.
 Late work won't receive any feedback.
 Late assignments also have a one-week deadline, after which I will no longer accept them without documentation demonstrating why you could not get your assignments in on time.
-There will be no late work accepted on quizzes or on the final research paper.
+There will be no late work accepted on quizzes, or on the final research paper and annotated bibliography.